BU-ISCIII/buisciii-tools/bu_isciii/assets/reports/md/rnaseq.md

 <details markdown="1">
 <summary>Output files</summary>

-* `salmon/`
+- `salmon/`
-    * `salmon.merged.gene_counts.tsv`: Matrix of gene-level raw counts across all samples.
+  - `salmon.merged.gene_counts.tsv`: Matrix of gene-level raw counts across all samples.
-    * `salmon.merged.gene_tpm.tsv`: Matrix of gene-level TPM values across all samples.
+  - `salmon.merged.gene_tpm.tsv`: Matrix of gene-level TPM values across all samples.
-    * `salmon.merged.gene_counts.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated counts (`counts`) and transcript length (`length`) in the assays slot for genes.
+  - `salmon.merged.gene_counts.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated counts (`counts`) and transcript length (`length`) in the assays slot for genes.
-    * `salmon.merged.gene_counts_scaled.tsv`: Matrix of gene-level scaled counts across all samples.
+  - `salmon.merged.gene_counts_scaled.tsv`: Matrix of gene-level library size-scaled counts across all samples.
-    * `salmon.merged.gene_counts_scaled.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated counts (`counts`) and transcript length (`length`) in the assays slot for genes.
+  - `salmon.merged.gene_counts_scaled.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated library size-scaled counts (`counts`) and transcript length (`length`) in the assays slot for genes.
-    * `salmon.merged.gene_counts_length_scaled.tsv`: Matrix of gene-level length-scaled counts across all samples.
+  - `salmon.merged.gene_counts_length_scaled.tsv`: Matrix of gene-level length-scaled counts across all samples.
-    * `salmon.merged.gene_counts_length_scaled.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated counts (`counts`) and transcript length (`length`) in the assays slot for genes.
+  - `salmon.merged.gene_counts_length_scaled.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated length-scaled counts (`counts`) and transcript length (`length`) in the assays slot for genes.
-    * `salmon.merged.transcript_counts.tsv`: Matrix of isoform-level raw counts across all samples.
+  - `salmon.merged.transcript_counts.tsv`: Matrix of isoform-level raw counts across all samples.
-    * `salmon.merged.transcript_tpm.tsv`: Matrix of isoform-level TPM values across all samples.
+  - `salmon.merged.transcript_tpm.tsv`: Matrix of isoform-level TPM values across all samples.
-    * `salmon.merged.transcript_counts.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated counts (`counts`) and transcript length (`length`) in the assays slot for transcripts.
+  - `salmon.merged.transcript_counts.rds`: RDS object that can be loaded in R that contains a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) container with the TPM (`abundance`), estimated isoform-level raw counts (`counts`) and transcript length (`length`) in the assays slot for transcripts.
-    * `salmon_tx2gene.tsv`: Tab-delimited file containing gene to transcripts ids mappings.
+  - `salmon_tx2gene.tsv`: Tab-delimited file containing gene to transcripts ids mappings.
-* `salmon/<SAMPLE>/`
+- `salmon/<SAMPLE>/`
-    * `aux_info/`: Auxiliary info e.g. versions and number of mapped reads.
+  - `aux_info/`: Auxiliary info e.g. versions and number of mapped reads.
-    * `cmd_info.json`: Information about the Salmon quantification command, version and options.
+  - `cmd_info.json`: Information about the Salmon quantification command, version and options.
-    * `lib_format_counts.json`: Number of fragments assigned, unassigned and incompatible.
+  - `lib_format_counts.json`: Number of fragments assigned, unassigned and incompatible.
-    * `libParams/`: Contains the file `flenDist.txt` for the fragment length distribution.
+  - `libParams/`: Contains the file `flenDist.txt` for the fragment length distribution.
-    * `logs/`: Contains the file `salmon_quant.log` giving a record of Salmon's quantification.
+  - `logs/`: Contains the file `salmon_quant.log` giving a record of Salmon's quantification.
-    * `quant.genes.sf`: Salmon _gene_-level quantification of the sample, including feature length, effective length, TPM, and number of reads.
+  - `quant.genes.sf`: Salmon _gene_-level quantification of the sample, including feature length, effective length, TPM, and number of reads.
-    * `quant.sf`: Salmon _transcript_-level quantification of the sample, including feature length, effective length, TPM, and number of reads.
+  - `quant.sf`: Salmon _transcript_-level quantification of the sample, including feature length, effective length, TPM, and number of reads.

 </details>

 As described in the [STAR and Salmon](#star-and-salmon) section, you can choose to pseudo-align and quantify your data with [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) by providing the `--pseudo_aligner salmon` parameter.
 By default, Salmon is run in addition to the standard alignment workflow defined by `--aligner`, mainly because it allows you to obtain QC metrics with respect to the genomic alignments.
 However, you can provide the `--skip_alignment` parameter if you would like to run Salmon in isolation.
+If Salmon is run in isolation, the outputs mentioned above will be found in a folder named `salmon`.
+If Salmon is run alongside STAR, the folder will be named `star_salmon`.

 Transcripts with large inferential uncertainty won't be assigned the exact number of reads reproducibly, every time Salmon is run.
 Read more about this on the [nf-core/rnaseq](https://github.com/nf-core/rnaseq/issues/585) and [salmon](https://github.com/COMBINE-lab/salmon/issues/613) Github repos.